Be Our Guest Not Accepting Dinner Reservations In July 2018 – Different Rumors Begin To Swirl

 There are not many signature dining locations around Walt Disney World, but if Be Our Guest were to become one for dinner, it would make two in Magic Kingdom alone.
 Cinderella’s Royal Table is a two table-service credit per guest experience for all three meals each day.

 Some guests are claiming that they already have a dinner reservation after July 1, 2018, and they have not yet received word that it is being changed.
+As of now, those reservations are to be honored, but new ones are not being made.

+How long will that continue?
+There is no word on that as well.

 Also, any rumors or speculation going around about changes coming to Be Our Guest need to be taken with a grain of salt.
 Disney has not officially announced anything, but cast members on the Disney Dining phone line are indeed advising guests that BOG reservations are not available after July 1.